Chapter 10: Classes

 For most systems, change is continual.
 Every change subjects us to the risk that the remainder of the system no longer works as intended.
 In a clean system we organize our classes so as to reduce the risk of change.

-I agree with Martin that it's important for code structure to guide and accelerate future development, but it's not about risk.
+I agree that it's important for code structure to guide and accelerate future development, but it's not about risk.

 In this chapter Martin advocates for 3 components of his future SOLID framework: